-- 4. Turn the ignition switch key to the ON position; the buzzer will sound twice. - START position and hold it there until the engine starts.
+- 4. Turn the ignition switch key to the ON position; the buzzer will sound twice. - 5.
+Turn the ignition switch key to the START position and hold it there until the engine starts.

 When the engine starts, release the key, allowing it to return to the ON position.